-The Department of Industrial Engineering and Management offers a minor in Engineering Management that can be pursued by undergraduate Engineering and Architecture students, as well as by students from related majors, starting as early as the fall term of their third year of enrollment.
+The Department of Industrial Engineering and Management offers a minor in engineering management that can be pursued by undergraduate engineering and architecture students, as well as by students from related majors, starting as early as the fall term of their third year of enrollment.
 Only students who have a cumulative GPA of 2.3 or more are eligible to apply for the minor.
-To satisfy the requirements of this minor, a student (GPA: 2.3 or more) must earn 18 credits of coursework from the IEM Department course offerings
+To satisfy the requirements of this minor, students (GPA: 2.3 or more) must earn 18 credits of coursework from the IEM Department course offerings as follows:

-- 9 credits from the undergraduate (Industrial Engineering) courses offered by the IEM Department, which must include INDE 301 Engineering Economy. - 9 credits from either the undergraduate or the graduate (Engineering Management) courses offered by the IEM Department. - A minimum grade of C+ is required for a course to be counted toward the fulfillment of a minor in Engineering Management.
+- > 9 credits from the undergraduate (industrial engineering) courses offered by the IEM Department, which must include INDE 301 Engineering Economy. - > 9 credits from either the undergraduate or the graduate (engineering management) courses offered by the IEM Department. - > A minimum grade of C+ is required for a course to be counted towards the fulfillment of a minor in Engineering Management.
 Additionally, a cumulative average of B (GPA 3.0) or above in all minor courses is required.